Research Ethics & Safety

 In developing your research proposal you need to explicitly consider the ethical implications of various aspects of the research you propose to conduct.
 Formally, if your proposed course of research raises ethical issues then you need to obtain formal ethical clearance before undertaking your research.

-The University has several committees through which ethics and related issues are approved.
-These are listed above.
+The University has several committees through which ethics are approved.
+These are listed.

-Proposals for research which involves human participants and/or materials need to conform to the National Statement on Ethical Conduct in Research Involving Humans and requires approval from the Human Research Ethics Committee or for minimal risk research the appropriate School.
+Proposals for research which involves human participants and/or materials need to conform to the National Statement on Ethical Conduct in Human Research (2018) and requires approval from the Human Research Ethics Committee.

 Any proposed research that involves animals or wildlife must conform with the AAC Australian Code of Practice for the Care and Use of Animals for Scientific Purposes and requires approval from the Animal Care and Ethics Committee.